SailakshmiPisupati/os_berkeleys/README.md

 6. If the second parameter is null (i.e. does not contain a global sequence number) it will add that message to its message buffer, while if it contains a second parameter, it will check it with its local sequence number and print it out.
 7. Log files have been generated for each process, and we can view the ordering of messages being delivered.
 8. Observation – The process state during each message received is consistent, i.e. the processes are in synchronized state when it comes to the messages being received.
 The message buffer ensures that the messages are not dropped on receiving.

-Learning from part2
+>#####Learning from part2

-1. Totally ordering of messages
+>1.
+Totally ordering of messages
-2. Multicasting in case of TCP/IP
+>2.
+Multicasting in case of TCP/IP
-3. Sequencer algorithm to achieve total-ordering of messages.
+>3.
+Sequencer algorithm to achieve total-ordering of messages.

-P.S. -  An attempt has been made to make use of locks that acquire and release on a shared file, to get the counter.
+>P.S. -  An attempt has been made to make use of locks that acquire and release on a shared file, to get the counter.
 The program however needs to be tested for completeness.
 (File can be read – multicasting_with_locks.cpp).

 ####HOW TO RUN THE PROGRAMS